 Posts by Chris Bowden

-James “Chris” Bowden is vice president of HomeSteps®, a unit of Freddie Mac.
+James “Chris” Bowden is senior vice president of HomeSteps®, a unit of Freddie Mac.
 He is responsible for overseeing the disposition of the national portfolio of single-family homes Freddie Mac acquires through foreclosure.
 HomeSteps is headquartered in Freddie Mac’s Southwest Regional Office in Dallas.